trinchan/slackbot/README.md

 type ExampleBot struct {
 }

-// Registers the bot with the server for command /example. func init() {
+// Registers the bot with the server for command /example.
+The second argument must be a
+// function which returns an instance of the Robot func init() {
 	RegisterRobot("/example", func() (robot Robot) { return new(ExampleBot) })
 }